 This exploration inspires students to create their own books.
 Styles include pop-up, envelope accordion, origami, and marbleized covers.
 Each book is personalized using drawing, painting, and collage and can be used to hold students’ poetry, short stories, and artwork.
 Book styles can be tailored by age group and length of time.

 Richard Aldorasi introduces Erbu, one of the most unique and beautiful forms of Turkish marbling art.
-Using this classical technique, students will create one of a kind floating pictures by drawing colorful designs on top of water, and then carefully placing paper or fabric on the surface to absorb the dye.
-This project will produce […]
+Using this classical technique, students will create one of a kind floating pictures by drawing colorful designs on top of water, and then carefully placing a large piece of fabric on the surface to absorb the dye.
+This project […]